5 Brands Doing TikTok Marketing Right

 The goal is to create ads that look and feel native to TikTok video, not like an advertisement.
 When users detect an ad on their feed, they’re extremely likely to scroll right on through.

 Similar to Snapchat, TikTok offers brands the opportunity to create branded effects that creators can use to spice up their content while simultaneously building brand awareness.
 A popular feature now, Mucinex was the first brand to use the branded effect feature when it was introduced.

-Mucinex’s branded effect showcased their mascot Mr. Mucus, who would appear on screen and dance alongside creators.
+Mucinex’s branded effect showcased their mascot Mr. Mucus, who would appear on the screen and dance alongside creators.
 This is another great example of a brand finding success by leveraging trends that are already popular on the platform.
-In this case it’s dance, which has become synonymous with TikTok.
+In this case, it’s dance, which has become synonymous with TikTok.

 As a Cohley user, Bumble leverages our platform to quickly scale relatable content for use in paid ads across their channels.
 By tapping into our vast network of eager content creators, Bumble is able to generate videos that teem with authenticity for a more personal touch.

 One of the most challenging aspects of TikTok marketing is being able to generate enough content to keep up with demand and effectively test performance.

 As TikTok’s Creative Development Partner, we have the tools to make TikTok advertising work for your brand.
 With the Cohley platform, you can run a Visual Assets Campaign to quickly pair up with TikTok creators and source user-generated videos at scale.